reazwrahman/SmartThermostat/README.md

 4) Do not try to run any unit test directly from that file's directory, this will cause module importing error.
 The project was written in a way so that everything is run from the root.

+5) Github repository for this project: https://github.com/reazwrahman/SmartThermostat

 # Helpful tips for grading